heyspence/heyspence/README.md

 - Ask me about web hosting with Respberry Pi

-Be sure to head over to [my personal website](https://spencerheywood.com/) which has all the live links to some of my recent (self-hosted) personal projects.
+Be sure to head over to [my personal website](https://spencerheywood.com/) which has all the live links to some of my recent personal and professional projects.

 Spencer Heywood